fluidex/fluidex.github.io/content/posts/zkrollup-intro1/index.en.md

 ## About Us

-We are the development team of [Fluidex: A Layer 2 ZK-Rollup DEX on Ethereum](/en/blog/fluidex-a-zkrollup-layer2-dex/).
+We are the development team of [FluiDex: A Layer 2 ZK-Rollup DEX on Ethereum](/en/blog/fluidex-a-zkrollup-layer2-dex/).